Jayanth19524/awesomexperience/README.md

 # AWESOMEXPERIENCE

 MERN application with crud functionality and authorization with google Oauth and JSON web token .
+A social media apps where people can like other peoples posts and create posts

 ## Authors